 Our business affairs are managed under the direction of our board of directors.
-As of March 13, 2020, our board of directors consisted of ten directors, eight of whom qualified as "independent" under the listing standards of the NASDAQ Global Select Market ("Nasdaq").
-As previously announced, Margaret C. Whitman will not stand for re-election as a director due to her other professional commitments and demands on her time, and her service on our board of directors will end at the Annual Meeting.
-Also as previously announced, Arash Ferdowsi resigned as a member of the board and as an officer of the company, effective March 19, 2020.
-Mr. Ferdowsi will remain at Dropbox to help with the transition until April 10, 2020.
-We appreciate the valuable contributions that Ms. Whitman and Mr. Ferdowsi have made to the board of directors and to our company over the years.
+As of March 15, 2021, our board of directors consisted of eight directors, seven of whom qualified as "independent" under the listing standards of the NASDAQ Global Select Market ("Nasdaq").
+As previously announced, on December 10, 2020, R. Bryan Schreier resigned as a member of the board of directors and Michael Seibel was appointed as a member of the board of directors.
+Also as previously announced, Condoleezza Rice will not stand for re-election as a director due to her other professional commitments and demands on her time, and her service on our board of directors will end at the Annual Meeting.